-Importance of Leave No Trace at Zion National Park
+Importance Of Leave No Trace At Zion National Park

 With this initiative, every visitor can help keep parks clean, which promotes a friendlier park environment.
 Here’s how it helps the environment.

-Protection of Wildlife
+Protection Of Wildlife

 Leaving no trace provides a safe space for these animals and preserves their wildness and health.
 Only approach or feed wildlife and organize your food and trash properly.

-Proper Disposal of Waste
+Proper Disposal Of Waste

 The policy doesn’t allow leaving trash in the park.
 Visitors must take out all the garbage, including used toilet paper, banana peels, apple cores, and food wrappers.
 They are supposed to put the garbage in the trash can or dumpster, which makes the place cleaner and safer.